pingidentity/pingauthorize-contrib/sql/postgresql/README.md

-# PingAuthorize Policy Editor PostgreSQL Scripts
+# PingAuthorize Policy Editor PostgreSQL Scripts (9.0 - 9.1)
+> **Warning**
+>
+> The following instructions apply only to PingAuthorize versions 9.0.x.x and 9.1.x.x.
+Earlier versions did not support PostgreSQL, and later versions require the db-cli tool to initialize and upgrade PostgreSQL databases.

-This directory contains SQL scripts to initialize and upgrade a PingAuthorize Policy Editor policy database PostgreSQL implementation.
+This directory contains SQL scripts to initialize and upgrade a PingAuthorize Policy Editor policy database PostgreSQL implementation for versions `9.0` - `9.1`.
 Use the `init-policy-database.sql` script to initialize an empty database and grant access to `pap_user` (the suggested application username).
 > :warning: **Before starting**, please verify that you are using a supported PostgreSQL installation by referencing the [PingAuthorize documentation](https://docs.pingidentity.com/csh?Product=paz-latest&Page=home).